Mets3D/mets_tools/docs/README.md

 There's options to consider vertex groups with any weights as used, and consider vertex groups corresponding to a deforming bone as used, even if empty.

 ### Delete Unused Material Slots
-This is the same as the built-in "Remove Unused Slots" operator, except it can work on all selected objects, or all objects, instead of just the active object.
+This just calls the built-in "Remove Unused Slots" operator, except it can work on all selected objects, or all objects, instead of just the active object.

 ### Clean Up Materials
-Deletes unused nodes, centers node graphs, fixed .00x names on materials and textures, sets names and labels for texture nodes, and sets width for texture nodes.
+Deletes unused nodes, centers node graphs, fixes .00x names on materials and textures, sets names and labels for texture nodes, and sets width for texture nodes.

 ### Clean Up Objects
-Renames object datas to "Data_ObjectName", UV maps to "UVMap" when there is only one, and creates missing vertex groups for Mirror modifier. (eg. Leg.L exists but Leg.R doesn't)
+Renames object datas to "Data_ObjectName", UV maps to "UVMap" when there is only one, and creates missing vertex groups for Mirror modifier. (eg. when your mesh has a Mirror modifier and Leg.L vertex group exists but Leg.R doesn't)

 ### Clean Up Meshes
 Unhide All, Removes Doubles, Quadrangulate(Compare UVs), Weight Normals, Seams From Islands.